-As the skytrain got fuller and more awkward – it became a semi-social experiment.
-Do people just grab a seat without thought for others?
-As one woman got up and left right beside me I didn’t take the seat.
+As the Skytrain got fuller and more awkward – it became a semi-social experiment.
+Do people just grab a seat without a thought for others?
+As one woman got up and left-right beside me I didn’t take the seat.
 I motioned to an elderly man to sit there.
 He had lots of bags and looked weary and tired.

 As we motioned on, he left and the man that was right beside me said, spoil yourself, sit down.
 I did, after a quick scan that no one was in need.
 It seemed that most people offered up their seats to others – beautiful.

 It’s a Canadian thing, I’m sure.
 Maybe a humanity piece too, but nic know there are kind, considerate, caring human beings out there.
 It’s the take care of others mantra.

 I was transiting to our exclusive SCHC Langley support meeting.
 Luckily enough a client picked me up in New West (in his smart car) and we got to catch up there and on the way back.
 I love sharing these one-on-one moments with others.